Home

 Frequently Asked Questions About Christianity, Answered Honestly!

-One of the questions that has been asked thousands of times since people began to read the Bible is, "Who was Cain's wife?"
-Christians want to know, did Cain marry his sister?
-In order to answer the question of where Cain got his wife, we must first accept the Bible as authoritative and inerrant.
-That means that we accept God's Word that we are all descendants of one man and one woman (Adam and Eve), and thus are all related in the strict sense of the word.
-We're not going to find out who Cain's wife was without accepting this foundational truth of the creation of mankind.
-While it is true that the Bible does not specifically say Cain’s wife was his sister, we know from Scripture (since Adam and Eve were the first and only human beings) that their children would have no other choice than to marry each other in order to fulfill the divine command to "be fruitful and multiply."
+Who Was Cain's Wife One of the questions that have been asked thousands of times since people began to read the Bible is, "Who was Cain's wife?"
+The question on Christian's mind is, did Cain marry his sister?
+But in order to answer the question of where Cain got his wife Biblically, we must first accept that the Bible is the authoritative and inerrant word of God.
+That means that we accept God's word declaring that all people on the earth are descendants of one man and one woman, Adam and Eve.
+If this is true we are all related in the strict sense of the word.
+We're not going to find out who Cain's wife was without accepting this foundational truth of God's creation.
+And even though it is true that the Bible does not specifically say that Cain’s wife was his sister or niece, this is only possible answer for Bible believing Christians.
+Because we know from Scripture (since Adam and Eve were the first and only human beings) that Adam's children would have no other choice but to marry each other in those early days in order to fulfill the divine command to "be fruitful and multiply."

 Genesis 1:27-28